nirtamir2/talks/2025-06-26/src/slides.md

 is a powerful TypeScript library designed to help developers easily create complex, synchronous, and asynchronous programs.</div>

 <!--
-Effect is a powerful TypeScript library that brings errors into your type system.
+Effect is a powerful TypeScript library that brings errors into the type system.
 It makes every possible failure explicit and gives you tools to handle them elegantly.
 -->